AthKouloumvakos/PyThea/README.md

 _PyThea_ is an open-source software package that can be used to reconstruct the 3D structure of Coronal Mass Ejections (CMEs) and shock waves and determine their kinematics using remote-sensing observations.
 The tool implements the Graduated Cylindrical Shell (GCS) model that can be used to reconstruct CMEs and two geometrical models, namely a spheroid and ellipsoid model to reconstruct shock waves.
 It also implements remote-sensing observations from multiple viewpoints such as the Solar and Heliospheric Observatory (SoHO) and Solar Terrestrial Relations Observatory (STEREO).

+> [!NOTE]
+> The lead author of PyThea (A. Kouloumvakos) has been awarded a NASA Grant (80NSSC24K0071) for further developing and improving PyThea, during fiscal year 2024.
+The awarded proposal is part of the NASA Headquarters Heliophysics Tools and Methods Program in response to NASA ROSES–2022 (NNH22ZDA001N).
+The proposed software enhancements and new features encompass a range of improvements, including but not limited to: improved code documentation, expanded and improved code testing, improved image processing and visualization, and the incorporation of new solar mission imaging data.

 ## 💾 Installation

 We recommend, creating a virtual environment for _PyThea_ and installing the package from PyPI using ```pip```.